 - Evil Luddite: Korell is a subversion of the usual Luddite; they're not against Foundation technology, but against Foundation religion, which (before Mallow comes along) was a required part of any technological trade.
 Allowing the Religion of Science would mean allowing the Foundation to subvert them and ultimately make them into a puppet state, like what happened to Askone from "The Traders".

 - Fantastic Racism: Mallow is a Phrase Catcher for the phrase "filthy Smyrnian", with occasional irony, throughout the story.
 He was born in one of the original Four Kingdoms that the Foundation achieved dominance over (and the one that was casually mocked In-Universe since "The Mayors"), but managed to escape the Foundation's religion to become a citizen and a Trader, despite suspicion from Sutt and other Foundation leaders.

 - Finale Title Drop: At the end of the story, Mayor Mallow casually mentions the original title ("The Big and the Little") when explaining the Proxy War between Foundation and the Empire, with Korell as the Empire's proxy.
-The Foundation thinks and is "little", while the Empire thinks and was "big" (still the largest Galactic Superpower, but much smaller than it was).
+The Foundation thinks and is "little" (an isolated Non-Governmental Organization that had to be so sharp it was forced to innovate miniaturization to stay alive) , while the Empire thinks and was "big" (still the largest Galactic Superpower with enormous battleships and generators at its disposal, even while being smaller than it's peak).

 - Galactic Superpower: The Korellian Republic is a powerful neighbor made up of a half-dozen star systems.
 During this story, they go to war against the Foundation, believing that their weapons, given to them by the First Galactic Empire, would allow them to effortlessly crush the upstart Second Empire.